CommE2E/comm/docs/linux_dev_environment.md

 adb reverse tcp:9090 tcp:9090
 ```

-Read more information in the [Reactotron installation instructions](https://github.com/infinitered/reactotron/blob/master/docs/quick-start-react-native.md#configure-reactotron-with-your-project).
+You can see more information on the [Reactotron installation instructions](https://github.com/infinitered/reactotron/blob/master/docs/quick-start-react-native.md#configure-reactotron-with-your-project).

 ## phpMyAdmin

-Install and run `phpmyadmin`
+On Ubuntu, you can install and run `phpmyadmin` using `apt`:

 ```
 sudo apt install phpmyadmin php-mbstring php-zip php-gd php-json php-curl phpmyadmin
 ```

-For further configurations refer to [dev_environment.md#phpmyadmin](dev_environment.md#phpmyadmin)
+For configuration you should refer to the [main dev environment instructions](dev_environment.md#phpmyadmin).

 ## Apache

-Install `apache2` webserver:
+On Ubuntu, you can install the Apache webserver using `apt`:

 ```
 sudo apt install apache2
 ```

+The you can enable it to run on system startup using `systemd`:

 ```
 sudo systemctl start apache2
 sudo systemctl status apache2
 ```

-Add the following mods:
+You'll also need to add a set of Apache modules:

 ```
 sudo a2ensite mod_proxy mod_proxy_http mod_proxy_wstunnel mod_userdir
 ```

-Open `000-default.conf` with `vim` text editor
+Finally, you'll need to configure the development site.
+Open `000-default.conf` with your text editor of choice:

 ```
 sudo vim /etc/apache2/sites-enabled/000-default.conf
 ```

-Add the content below, but make sure to replace ashoat with your username
+Add the content below, but make sure to replace “ashoat” with your username.

 ```
 <Directory "/Users/ashoat/Sites/">